FAQ: WorkCycles Kr8 & Bakfiets Cargobike

 This page was originally written in 2008 about the WorkCycles/Bakfiets.nl Cargobikes.
 In 2014 WorkCycles replaced the Cargobike with the Kr8 bakfiets.
 I’m now updating the page to cover both the new Kr8 and its Cargobike predecessor, of which there are still thousands in service.
 Some points are also handy to compare the Kr8 with the Cargobike, for those considering purchasing one of these bikes.

-Here’s a rather random collection of handy things to know about the Bakfiets.nl Cargobike in FAQ form.
-There’s no particular order (yet) and I’ll just keep adding to the list as I think of new questions.
-Maybe I’ll even organize them and add photos eventually.
+Here’s a collection of handy things to know about the WorkCycles Kr8 bakfiets and Cargobike in FAQ form.
+There’s no particular order and I just add to the list as I think of new questions and answers.

-Note that most of the commentary below is geared toward the intended uses of the Bakfiets Cargobike; family transport.
-The bike is hugely versatile but carrying multiple little kids, groceries and household stuff is what it was designed for.
-In Holland where a couple thousand per year are sold 99% are used as kid carriers.
+Note that most of the commentary below is geared toward the most common use of the Kr8, Cargobike (and other bikes of this type); family transport.
+The bike is hugely versatile but carrying multiple little kids, groceries and household stuff is the primary market for these machines.
+In Holland 90% are used as kid and kid stuff carriers.
 Of course even family Cargobikes eventually get pressed into service for other purposes: carry building materials, taking the recycling out…

 I’m about to set off for my first (test) ride.
 How do I ride this thing?

 Riding a 260cm long bicycle with a box in front and the front wheel steered through a linkage is strange at first… for about 30 seconds, until your mind/body get used to it.
 After that you forget why it ever seemed difficult.

 After setting up thousands of families with these bikes for more than ten years we’ve seen only a small number of people who really couldn’t ride them.
 Typically it was because they were either inexperienced cyclists and/or just too afraid to relax and ride the bike.